Is it Long COVID or Lyme disease?

 But here’s the problem: not every post-viral–looking syndrome is post-viral.
 And not every case labeled Long COVID is the full story.

 In my practice, I’ve seen patients whose symptoms—fatigue, headaches, lightheadedness, poor sleep, word-finding issues—were immediately attributed to Long COVID.
-Some of them had never tested positive.
-Others had recovered from COVID without issue… only to become chronically ill months or even years later.
+Some had never tested positive.
+Others recovered from COVID without issue, only to become chronically ill months or even years later.

 In many of those cases, it wasn’t Long COVID.

 It was Lyme disease.
-Or a co-infection like Babesia or Bartonella.
+Or a co-infection such as Babesia or Bartonella.

 And no one had looked.